femtopixel/nano-framework/README.md

 Nano Framework
 ===
-Nano is a simple stupid framework, really easy to handle, and really performant.
+Nano is a simple stupid framework, really easy to handle, and really efficient.

 It only implements the C part (Controller) of the MVC design pattern which allows developers to use any other existing library for others parts